datastructures-js/linked-list/DoublyLinkedList.md

 ```

 ### isEmpty
-checks if the linked list is empty.
+checks if the list is empty.

 ```js
 console.log(doublyLinkedList.isEmpty()); // false
 ```

 ### head
-returns the head node in the linked list.
+returns the head (first) node of the list.

 ```js
 console.log(doublyLinkedList.head().getValue()); // 1
 ```

 ### tail
-returns the tail node of the doubly linked list.
+returns the tail (last) node of the list.

 ```js
 console.log(doublyLinkedList.tail().getValue()); // 5
 ```

 ### count
-returns the number of nodes in the linked list.
+returns the number of nodes in the list.

 ```js
 console.log(doublyLinkedList.count()); // 6
 ```

 ### removeFirst
-removes the first node in the list.
+removes the first node in the list in O(1) runtime..

 ```js
 const removed = doublyLinkedList.removeFirst();